-Returning to Craftsbury after two summers as an athlete at all comers week, Mike Urquiola will be coaching for the first time this autumn.
+After two summers as an athlete at all comers week, Mike Urquiola will be coaching at Craftsbury for the second time this year.
 Running has been a passion of Mike's since he was 14 and his Dad insisted he join the track team at Brookline High in MA.
 Thirty three years later, Mike is still running and competing with a particular affection for cross country and trail running.
 He's been competing for Greater Boston Track Club for nearly 20 years and has been coaching track workouts at the Melrose Running Club for the past few years.
 He has personal bests of 16:24 (5k), 1:01 (10 Miles) and 1:23 for the 1/2 Marathon.

 "Running is the impetus that keeps my life running smoothly.
 My running philosophy is simple.
 1. Put your shoes on.
 2. Get out the door." -Mike